Knowledge Transfer Partnerships

 The Knowledge Transfer Partnerships (KTP) program forms part of the Advance Queensland initiative, helping to create partnerships to exchange skills and ideas to inspire innovation.

-The KTP program enables businesses to form partnerships with universities and apply for grant funding to employ a graduate to assist with an innovative project.
+The KTP program enables businesses to form partnerships with universities and apply for grant funding to bring a graduate into their business to work on an innovative project.